 Summary

-Read the full fact sheet- Gonorrhoea is a common sexually transmissible infection caused by bacteria and can be passed on during sex without a condom.
-Anyone who is sexually active is at risk of infection and should be tested for gonorrhoea.
+Read the full fact sheet- Gonorrhoea is a common sexually transmissible infection that can be passed on during sex without a condom.

-- Always have safe sex – use condoms (male and female) and dams for all types of sex to prevent gonorrhoea infection.
+- Always have safe sex – use condoms (male and female) and dams for all types of sex to prevent infection.
 Remember that gonorrhoea may be spread through unprotected oral sex.

 - It is important to let your sexual partner or partners know if you are diagnosed with gonorrhoea so that they can be tested and treated.
 Your local doctor or sexual health centre can help you to do this.